Kristin Frey

-Kristin Frey (born January 11, 1984 in Des Plaines, Illinois) is an elite US stair climber and tower runner who also competes in road races ranging from 5k to the marathon and ultramarathons.
+Kristin Frey (born January 11, 1984, in Des Plaines, Illinois) is an elite US stair climber and tower runner who also competes in road races ranging from 5k to the marathon and ultramarathons.

-Kristin started competing in tower running in 2010, when she did Hustle Up the Hancock for the first time.
-Since then she has climbed all of the major towers in Chicago.
+Kristin began competing in tower running in 2010, when she did Hustle Up the Hancock for the first time.
+Since then, she has climbed all of the major towers in Chicago.
 In 2012, Kristin set the course record of 10:49 at the Step Up for Kids Climb held at the Aon Center in Chicago.
-That same year, she also won Hustle Up the Hancock with a time of 10:56.
+That same year, she won Hustle Up the Hancock with a time of 10:56.

-She has participated in the very prestigious Empire State Building Run-Up in NYC where she placed 4th in 2013.
-Kristin has also completed several other tower races around the US including the Stratosphere in Las Vegas, the Aon Building in Los Angeles and multiple towers in Seattle.
+She has participated in the prestigious Empire State Building Run-Up in NYC where she placed 4th in 2013.
+Kristin has also completed several other tower races around the US including the Stratosphere in Las Vegas, the Aon Building in Los Angeles, and multiple towers in Seattle.
 She also participated in tower races in Bogota, Colombia for the Towerrunning World Cup Championships and in São Paulo, Brazil for the Vertical World Circuit Championship, where she placed 2nd.
-Other international races include races in Basel, Switzerland, Vienna, Austria and Taipei, Taiwan; she finished in the top 3 at all races.
+Other international races include races in Basel, Switzerland, Vienna, Austria, and Taipei, Taiwan; she finished in the top 3 at all races.

-Despite being ranked number two in the world among women tower runners in 2011 Frey could not find a sponsor.
+Despite being ranked number two in the world among women tower runners in 2011, Frey could not find a sponsor.